Marcinthecloud/DSE-Pokemon-Graph/README.md

 ###About the Data
 The data comes to us from the [pokeapi](https://github.com/PokeAPI/pokeapi).
 I took the liberty of cleaning the data files and choosing the ones that had relationships applicable to a graph database.
 I've also changed the file and header names to help new comers better understand what's happening inside DSE Graph.

+###Issues
-*note*  Some of the evolution paths seem to be incorrect in the data.
-For example, the data states "Pikachu" evolves to "Nine Tails" which is not correct.
+* Evolution paths seem to be incorrect in the data.
+I'll be fixing that soon

 ###Prerequisites